fortran-lang/stdlib/doc/specs/stdlib_hash_procedures.md

 This additional integer must be kept the same for all hashes in a given hash table, but can be changed and the objects rehashed if collisions are unusually common.
-The *seed* can be either a scalar or a two element array.
+The *seed* can be either a scalar or a two-element array.
 Some of the hash functions have alternatives that allow incremental hashing.